Rahuketu86/RemoteConnect/README.md

 # Remote Connect
-> Launch Code , Jupyter or other apps from colab
+> Launch Code , Jupyter or other apps from colab and OEC

 This file will become your README and also the index of your documentation.